LinuxpowerLudo/Pairs-Trading-Project/README.md

 # Pairs-Trading-Project

+*(Disclaimer, this is a purely educational project.
+Be aware that backtested performance may often be deceptive – trade at your own risk!)

-(The approaches in the project were inspired by the book published by Dr. Ernest P Chan - "Algorithmic Trading") In this project, a select list of pairs were chosen for pairs trading, based on their individual stock characteristics, whose spread/difference has a tendency to mean revert over a give time period.
+(The approaches in the project were inspired by the book published by Dr. Ernest P Chan - "Algorithmic Trading")

+In this project, a select list of pairs were chosen for pairs trading, based on their individual stock characteristics, whose spread/difference has a tendency to mean revert over a give time period.
 An intial list of 30 pairs were chosen on random based on their individual market capitalisations and industries.
 A more focused subset of those pairs were chosen discretionarily, based on insights into company/industry dynamics and size (basically, assessing the tendency of the stocks in a pair to move in tandem).
 Please note, that this approach may not always lead to gains as it is exposed to personal biases.
 This drawback warrants further research into developing a more reliable systematic approach to selecting pairs.

 In this project, three methods were used to assess the spread between chosen stock pairs: Johansen's Test, modified Cointegrated Augmented Dickey Fuller Test (or as I reffered to in this project as "Cointegrated Kendall's Tau test", and Kalman Filters.

-The core buy and sell signal framework of the thre approaches below are similar to that of a simple bollinger bands strategy, only we are trading the spread between two stocks in a pair:-
+*The core buy and sell signal framework of the three approaches below are similar to that of a simple bollinger bands strategy, only we are trading the spread between two stocks in a pair:-

-Long entry -> (cur Zscore < -entry Zscore)  & (prev Zscore > - entry Zscore)
+*Long entry -> (cur Zscore < -entry Zscore)  & (prev Zscore > - entry Zscore)
-Long exit -> (cur Zscore > -exit Zscore) & (prev Zscore < - exit Zscore)
+*Long exit -> (cur Zscore > -exit Zscore) & (prev Zscore < - exit Zscore)
-Short entry -> (cur Zscore > entryZscore) & (prev Zscore < entry Zscore)
+*Short entry -> (cur Zscore > entryZscore) & (prev Zscore < entry Zscore)
-Short exit -> (cur Zscore < exit Zscore) & (prev Zscore > exit Zscore)
+*Short exit -> (cur Zscore < exit Zscore) & (prev Zscore > exit Zscore)

 note: The entry and exit Zscores can be considered as hyperparameters, but in the below approaches it is set to be between 1 to 1.5 (entry Zscore), and 0 (exit Zscore)